A disarmed Harry Potter is still a great wizard. But arm him with his holly wand, and you have the G.O.A.T!

 Vectr is one of the go-to tools if you work in a team and are in a need for collaborating.
 This free editing tool is excellent for creating 2D vector graphics.

 Like Gravit Designer, Vectr too works on any operating system you might have, and it also has a browser-based web app option.
+Which reminds us, if you want to use Vectr for web design, you might want to check out some mockup tools to help you get started!

 And don’t be fooled by its standard and basic functionalities, for SVG-Edit is capable of surprising you.
 Try it for yourself and you’ll know!